Govcraft/mti/README.md

 ## About the Author

-I'm [@rrrodzilla](https://github.com/rrrodzilla), a technologist with 30 years of industry experience.
-I'm a former SOA and cloud architect, and former Principal Technical Product Manager at AWS for the Rust Programming Language.
+I'm [@rrrodzilla](https://github.com/rrrodzilla), a technologist with industry experience, including roles as an SOA and cloud architect, and Principal Technical Product Manager at AWS for the Rust Programming Language.
 Currently, I'm the owner and operator of Govcraft, building and consulting on Rust and AI solutions.

 For more information, visit [https://www.govcraft.ai](https://www.govcraft.ai)